Supermartingales for Unique Fixed Points: A Unified Approach to Lower Bound Verification: Related Work

 \section{Related Work}

 One of the most important quantitative properties of probabilistic programs is the termination probability.
 The verification of almost sure termination is a special case where the lower bound of the termination probability is $1$, which is sometimes called \emph{qualitative} termination analysis.
 There is a line of work on verifying almost sure termination of probabilistic programs via ranking supermartingales~\cite{ChakarovCAV2013,FerrerFioritiPOPL2015,ChatterjeeCAV2016,TakisakaATVA2018,Kenyon-RobertsLICS2021,AgrawalPOPL2018,TakisakaCAV2024}.
-Some of these works have also implemented template-based reduction to constraint solving problems such as linear programming or semidefinite programming. \emph{Quantitative} termination analysis, where lower bounds can be any $p \in [0, 1]$, has been studied in~\cite{ChatterjeeCAV2022,MajumdarPOPL2025}.
+Some of these works have also implemented template-based reduction to constraint solving problems such as linear programming or semidefinite programming. \emph{Quantitative} termination analysis, where lower bounds can be any $p \in [0, 1]$, has been studied in~\cite{ChatterjeePOPL2017,ChatterjeeCAV2022,MajumdarPOPL2025}, where the notion of \emph{stochastic invariants} play an important role.
+We note that using under-approximation \( E' \) in Theorem~\ref{thm:unique-fixed-point-by-ranking-supermartingale} allows us to simulate the use of stochastic invariants, as we describe in \referappendix{Appendix}{D.3}{sec:simulating-stochastic-invariants}.

 A more general problem, lower bounds of the weakest preexpectation, has been studied in~\cite{McIver2005,HarkPOPL2020,FengOOPSLA2023}.
-It was pointed out that the notion of uniform integrability is closely related to lower bounds of least fixed points~\cite{HarkPOPL2020}.
-Uniform integrability gives a necessarily and sufficient condition for the lower bounds, but it is not easy to check in general.
+It was pointed out that the notion of uniform integrability is closely related to lower bounds of least fixed points~\cite[Theorem 10]{HarkPOPL2020}.
+Uniform integrability gives a necessary and sufficient condition for the lower bounds, but it is not easy to check in general.
 A few sufficient criteria for uniform integrability have been proposed in~\cite{HarkPOPL2020}, but these criteria are restricted to programs that are almost surely terminating.
+Our Theorem~\ref{thm:unique-fixed-point-by-ranking-supermartingale} can be viewed as a new sufficient condition for uniform integrability \cite[Definition 11]{HarkPOPL2020}.
 Proof principles for lower bounds have been also proposed in~\cite{McIver2005} but are restricted to bounded expectations.
 To solve these limitations, the guard-strengthening technique has been proposed in~\cite{FengOOPSLA2023}.
-However, there were still open problems: (1) there are cases where guard-strengthening is not applicable (e.g.~\cite[Example~30]{FengOOPSLA2023}), (2) these methods are not applicable to probabilistic programs with conditioning, and (3) these methods were not automated when the state space is infinite.
-On the other hand, our method solves these problems.
+However, there are cases where guard-strengthening is not applicable (e.g.~\cite[Example~30]{FengOOPSLA2023}).